slmhastings/Penny-Blog/src/pages/blog/2021-03-22-how-to-read-your-pay-stub.md

 templateKey: blog-post
 title: How to read your pay stub
 date: 2021-03-01T15:00:00.000Z
 description: UGH What is FICA?
 Withholding?
 Social Security?
+Learn how to ready your pay stub with these helpful tips.
 featuredpost: false
 featuredimage: /img/f27ca8b714055f9dcd9aee60372ecf71.jpg
 tags: